 Demonstration of the NC Water and Wastewater Rates Dashboard starts at 49:40 (after the 49th minute of the recording below)

 Guidance DocumentNorth Carolina Water, Wastewater, and Stormwater Funding SourcesSun, 05/01/2016

 InfographicRate Case Visualization Tool for Water UtilitiesWed, 06/29/2016

-TablesTables of Water and Wastewater Rates and Rate Structures in North Carolina as of January 2019Fri, 05/11/2018
+TablesTables of Water and Wastewater Bills and Rate Structures in North Carolina as of January 2019Fri, 05/11/2018

 CalculatorWater and Wastewater Rates Analysis ModelThu, 05/31/2018

-Rates data: The rates for the Texas Dashboard were collected from utilities by the Texas Municipal League.
-Each utility's rates are standardized to monthly billing and thousands of gallons for the purposes of fair comparison on the Dashboard.
+Rates data: Rates data for this dashboard were collected by the EFC in partnership with the NC Division of Water Infrastructure and North Carolina League of Municipalities.
+Each utility’s rates are standardized to monthly billing and thousands of gallons for the purposes of fair comparison on the dashboard

 Demographic data: The American Community Survey 5-Year Estimates (2014-2018) from the US Census Bureau